ryanhaining/cppitertools/README.md

 `iter::zip_get` is used to readably dereference the iterators yielded

-a 'zip_longest` also exists where the range terminates on the longest range instead of the shortest. because of that you have to return a boost::optional (std::optional when it is released) and cannor use `zip_get`
+a `zip_longest` also exists where the range terminates on the longest range instead of the shortest. because of that you have to return a boost::optional (std::optional when it is released) and cannor use `zip_get`